Updated May 26, 2023

 - The regular release of working solutions.

-- Testing at the completion of every step to assure the quality.
+- Testing after every step to assure quality.

 - Testing and debugging of the system.